nithinphilips/odel/README.rst

 You can use Odel to upload a Data Integrator files in a consistent repeatable way.

 ..
-Note:: Since TRIRIGA 4.0.0, the Data Integrator feature has several bugs
+Note:: In TRIRIGA 4.0.0 to 4.3.0 the Data Integrator feature has several bugs.
-          that are unresolved as of 4.3.0.

           For example, you are not able to set values on Locator fields that point to a module.